Health and Wellness

 - Stop contacting you, or harassing you in person, by mail, email, phone or through a third party.

 There are many things to consider before applying for a protection order.
 You must decide if it will be more helpful or hurtful for you to go through this process.
 The protection order is one part in your overall safety plan.
-The SARIS specialist, UW Police Department Crime Victim Advocate or Protection Order Advocates can help with this process.
+The Health & Wellness Advocate, UW Police Department Crime Victim Advocate or Protection Order Advocates can help with this process.

 Types of protection orders